everythingwillbetakenaway/DX7-Supercollider/README.md

 * Hat tip to John Chowning
 * STEIM for letting me use their DX7 and espresso machine.
-* and all the anonymous preset makers for the Yamaha DX7 (unsung angels).
+* and all the anonymous preset makers for the Yamaha DX7 (unsung heroes/angels).

 ## Author